The guide you need to get stronger, be faster, and improve your Rugby game.

 The Rugby Strength Workout Plan coaches you through 4 ‘Phases’, with each one building on the last to ensure you keep making progress all year.

-Phase 1 – Preparatory – Develop a solid foundation and build habits that will ensure you make progress throughout the programme.
+Phase 1 – Preparatory – Develop a solid foundation and build habits that will ensure you make progress throughout the program.

 Phase 2 – Accumulate – Introduce more complex training strategies.
-Learn specific techniques to maximise your strength and muscle gain.
+Learn specific techniques to maximize your strength and muscle gain.

 Phase 3 – Intensify – Ramp things up and develop explosive power alongside unstoppable conditioning.

-Phase 4 – Refine – Use the knowledge and experience you have learned through the programme to refine your training and optimise your strength, all under the guidance of our expert strength coaches.
+Phase 4 – Refine – Use the knowledge and experience you have learned through the program to refine your training and optimize your strength, all under the guidance of our expert strength coaches.